Last updated on May 14, 2026

 Lightning Bolt | Illustration by Christopher Moeller

 These are instants and sorceries that cost as little mana as possible.
-For the sake of this article, I’m defining “cheap” as anything that costs 2 or less mana.
+For the sake of this article, I’m defining “cheap” as anything with a mana value of 2 or less.
 Cheap instants and sorceries are staples in many formats, especially the interactive pieces.

 For this ranking, I ignore spells that have a free alternate cost like Force of Will and Deflecting Swat.
 While free meets the definition of cheap, you can’t count on these spells being cheap 100% of the time as you can with Counterspell.